FragSoc/riskofrain2-docker/README.md

 The container requires 2 ports, `27015` and `27016` over UDP (or whatever you overrode them to in the build args).

-The container comes with one volume, `/plugins`, where you should place mod files (`.dll`s) in order to load them into the game.
-See the [Risk of Rain 2 Modding Wiki](https://github.com/risk-of-thunder/R2Wiki/wiki) for more information.

 The container takes several environment variables:

 Variable Key | Default Value | Description